Amid Unyielding Fire Danger, Coloradans Are On Heightened Awareness

 LOVELAND, Colo.
-(CBS4) – Following the historic Cameron Peak and Marshall fires in Colorado, many communities and their fire departments are on heightened awareness when it comes to dry and windy days.
-The Cameron Peak Fire in 2020, Colorado’s largest fire in recorded history, was largely fueled by dry conditions and wind gusts.
+(CBS4) – Following the historic Cameron Peak Fire, the Marshall Fire and many others in recent years in Colorado, many communities and their fire departments are on heightened awareness when it comes to dry and windy days.
+Cameron Peak was Colorado’s largest wildfire in recorded history, and it was largely fueled by dry conditions and wind gusts.

-The Marshall Fire in 2021, the state’s most destructive fire on record, was also fueled by dry terrain and hurricane force winds.
+The Marshall Fire, the state’s most destructive fire on record, was also fueled by dry terrain as well as hurricane-force winds.

-Loveland Fire Battalion Chief Kevin Hessler told CBS4 many people in his community are on heightened awareness following the fires, as are the firefighters tasked with protecting the community.
+Loveland Fire Battalion Chief Kevin Hessler told CBS4 this week that many people in his community are on heightened awareness following the fires, as are the firefighters tasked with protecting the community.

 Colorado’s Front Range has seen strong wind gusts in recent days, causing power outages and toppled semis on interstates.